QiminZhang77/QiminZhang77.github.io/_pages/about.md

 Research
 ======
-My research interests lie in algorithm design and machine learning, and particularly their applications in healthcare and medical diagnosis.Currently I am working on designing algorithms and developing softwares for the following research topics:
+My research interests lie in algorithm design and machine learning, and particularly their applications in healthcare and medical diagnosis.
+Also, I am interested in designing machine learning models for resource allocation in high throughput computing since I realized that many bioinformatics workflows consists of hundreds or thousands of tasks that vary from short serial tasks to very large parallel tasks.
+Currently I am working on designing algorithms and developing softwares for the following research topics:
 - transcriptome assembly
 - single-cell RNA-seq data analysis
 - assembly with spatial transcriptomic data